andri-ch/vimrunner-python/README.rst

 Installation
 ======================================================================

+There is a `vimrunner package <https://pypi.python.org/pypi/vimrunner/>`_  on PyPI, so you can install it with:

     pip install vimrunner

 Alternatively, you can just drop vimrunner.py file into your project - it is self-contained.

+It has been tested only on python2.7, but work has been started to port it to Python 3.

 Testing
 ======================================================================